atlasharry/JS_BackUp/README.md

 ### Hard coded id (song_id), username, password

-For testRegister, testLogin, testFailLogin: the unsername and password are hard coded, make sure such user doesn't exist in the database before the test.
+For the testRegister, testLogin, and testFailLogin tests, the username and password are pre-defined in the test code.
+To ensure these tests run correctly, verify that the user defined by these credentials does not already exist in the database prior to running the tests.

 ```
 'username' => 'test_admin',